The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

 A 2012 law allows peaceful assembly, and small protests and civil disobedience actions, such as blocking roads, take place regularly.
-Nevertheless, domestic and international watchdogs remain concerned about police violations of the right to demonstrate, including arrests and other forms of interference.
-Intimidation by counterprotesters has also emerged as a problem in recent years.
+Nevertheless, domestic and international watchdogs have voiced concerns over violations of assembly rights, including arrests and other forms of interference.
+Far-right groups and criminal organizations are also known to intimidate and attack demonstrators.